Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Spatial Reasoning

 Introduced by \cite{golomb1966tiling}, polyomino tiling is a classic spatial reasoning challenge.
 We extend this concept to test the LLM’s ability to comprehend, organize, and reason with shapes in a confined area, thus enhancing the evaluation of spatial reasoning skills.
 As depicted in Figure \ref{fig:rectangle_tiling}, the task involves a rectangle with unfilled cells and various polyomino pieces, like the I-tetromino made of four aligned squares.
 The model must select the appropriate polyomino variant, such as choosing the orientation for the I-tetromino, to solve the QA puzzle.
 Task instructions are provided in Figure \ref{fig:task_instructions_visual_tiling} in appendix.

-\paragraph{Formulation} Given a rectangle masked with $k$ unique polyominoes $MP=\{mp_1, \cdots, mp_k\}$, 2 corresponding variants of each polyomino $v_i=\{v_{i1}, v_{i2}\}$, and a polyomino query ${q \in MP}$.
+\paragraph{Formulation} The model is presented with a rectangle $R$ masked with $k$ unique polyominoes $MP=\{mp_1, \cdots, mp_k\}$, 2 corresponding variants of each polyomino $v_{i<=k}=\{v_{i1}, v_{i2}\}$, and a polyomino query ${q \in MP}$.
 Visual tiling task is to identify the correct variant of $q$, as defined in Equation \ref{eq:visual-tiling}.

 \paragraph{Implementation} The dataset comprises valid spatial arrangements generated through existing algorithms\cite{een2003extensible,goldberg2007berkmin}, with random masking of polyominoes to create QA puzzles.
-Details are provided in Appendix \ref{sec:a2b}.
+Details are provided in Appendix \ref{sec:a1b}.